 What we mean by Slope

 Drawing straight lines, we can determine the angle of slope by measuring rise and run.
 Rise is the difference vertically, while run is the distance horizontally.
-Drawing a line at a diagonal allows us to determine the slope.
+Drawing a line at a diagonal allows us to determine the slope, though measurement issues can arise depending on reference points and method.
 Below are images: mountain slope (left), and that same slope angle made clear (right).

 Giza Pyramid Slope Angle s (Two!)